rhangelxs/contr/CONTRIBUTING.md

 1. Using same common name for all parts of project.

-   It could be description of project in short form.
+   It could be description of project in short form (like `42design`).

-   Please don't specify year  (like `42design`).
+   > **Note.** Please, don't specify year an author surnames, because it already in location.

    In this case filenames will looks like: